 Relieve separation anxiety

 It is possible for a pet to become bored or suffer from separation anxiety when you leave them for hours at a time.
-Consequently, you may find chewed up shoes or pillows when you come home from work.
-Separation anxiety can be relieved, and boredom is cancelled out by dog daycare.
+Consequently, you may find chewed-up shoes or pillows when you come home from work.
+Separation anxiety can be relieved, and dog daycare cancels out boredom.
 You’ll never have to worry about your expensive heels getting shredded when there are plenty of human helpers and doggie pals to keep your fur baby entertained.

-A dog’s behavior is greatly influenced by consistent socialization from puppyhood and into adulthood.
+Consistent socialization from puppyhood and into adulthood greatly influences a dog’s behavior.
 When they meet new people and pets, they become more comfortable, which reduces stress, aggression, and skittish behavior.